-- 1. Be organized report to class prepared with proper materials, such as textbooks, pencils, etc. Strive for neatness.
-Complete assignments on time. - 2.
-Be on time for class don't allow others to distract you use YOUR time wisely. - 3.
-Be aware of proper student behavior listen participate in class. - 4.
-Be cooperative respect the rights of others. - 5.
-Be effective set aside a regularly scheduled time for homework each day.
+- 1. Be organized - report to class prepared with proper materials, such as textbooks, pencils, etc. Strive for neatness.
+Complete assignments on time. - 2 Be on time for class - don't allow others to distract you - use YOUR time wiselv. - 3.
+Be aware of proper student behavior - listen - participate in class. - 4 Be cooperative - respect the rights of others. - ALBERT GALLATIN AREA SCHOOL DISTRICT 5.